georgeyhere/FPGA-Video-Processing/README.md

 # Edge Detection

 The objective of this project is to take 640x480 VGA data from an OV7670 camera and show a filtered image on a VGA monitor using a Gaussian Blur and a Sobel Operator.
 Coded in Vivado and implemented on Zynq-7000 SoC.
-Logic runs on 125Mhz clock (tentative), camera runs on 24Mhz clock.
+Logic runs on 100Mhz clock, camera runs on 24Mhz clock.
+Camera output in 25Mhz pixel clock domain.
 Work in progress.